[Minor revision–posted 10/5/22 (replaces 10/12/20 edition)]

 (7) The university is not responsible for the care or supervision of a service animal.
 If a person with a disability remains on the premises after his or her service animal is properly excluded, it is that person's responsibility to arrange for the animal's care and supervision.

-(1) Federal law allows individuals with disabilities the presence of a broader range of animals ("assistance animals") in university housing as compared with the campus as a whole.
-By law, an assistance animal means any service animal, as defined above, as well as an animal needed for emotional support.
-An individual may keep an assistance animal as an accommodation in university housing if:
+(1) Federal law under the Fair Housing Act allows individuals with disabilities the presence of an Emotional Support Animal (ESA) in university housing as an accommodation.
+The U.S. Department of Housing and Urban Development (HUD) defines an emotional support animal as an animal needed for emotional support and comfort kept in the individual's primary place of dwelling.
+An individual may keep an emotional support animal as an accommodation in university housing if:

 (a) The individual has a disability;